do-i-know-it/YggdrAshill.Nuadha/Documentation/Unitization.md

 # Unitization

-This module defines how you connect device and system to send and receive `Signal`.
+Unitization defines how to connect device to system in order to send and receive `Signal`.

 ## Dependencies